hackclub/hackclub/workshops/pcb_level_3/README.md

 img: 'https://raw.githubusercontent.com/karmanyaahm/hackclub/onboard/workshops/pcb_level_3/14.png'
 ---

-In this workshop we will take a KiCAD PCB and order it through JLCPCB with assembly.
+In this workshop, we will take a KiCAD PCB and order it through JLCPCB with assembly.

 If you're just jumping in, make sure you have your [DRC checked](../pcb_level_2/#design-rules-checker) from Part 2 of this workshop series.